COVID-19 (Coronavirus) – We are an essential business and we are open. In office and telehealth visits available now! Learn more here..

 • Radiofrequency neurotomy of the lumbar facets

-The precise treatment you need depends on the cause of your low back pain, and Pacific Sports and Spine also provides expert diagnostics on site.
-Call their office to schedule a consultation or book online today.
+The precise treatment you need depends on the cause of your low back pain.
+Pacific Sports & Spine provides expert diagnostics on site.
+Call our office at (541) 780-6654 to schedule a patient appointment.